 This post has affiliate links.
 Please see our disclosure policy for further details.

-Since the goal of this website is to promote literacy, a variety of red envelopes so your child can learn each of these important characters.
 The first 7 pages of the printable red envelopes have the following characters:

 - 福 (Fú / Blessing, fortune)